otoolep/questdb.io/docs/myFirstDatabase.md

 ---
-id: tutorial
+id: myFirstDatabase
-title: Tutorial: Your first database
+title: My First Database
-sidebar_label: Tutorial
+sidebar_label: My First Database
 ---

 The goal of this tutorial is to explore QuestDB's features to interact with time-series data.
 This assumes you have an instance running.
-See instructions in the **[installation](setupmenu.md)** section.
+See instructions in the [installation page](installationOverview.md)

 In this tutorial, we will learn to
 - Create tables